Alison (footballer, born 1993): Al-Hazem

 On 2 August 2021, Saudi club Al-Hazem reached an agreement with Santos for the transfer of Alison.
 Santos announced his departure eleven days later, and he was announced by his new club three days after that.

 On 20 May 2022, Alison terminated his contract with the club after failing to receive wages, but was still sidelined due to a knee injury.

 Santos return

 On 9 February 2023, Santos announced the return of Alison on a one-year contract.
 He returned to action on 26 April, replacing Rodrigo Fernández in a 1–0 home win over Botafogo-SP, for the year's Copa do Brasil.

 Alison became a first-choice in late May 2023, after Fernández's poor form, but suffered another knee injury in June, being sidelined for the remainder of the year.
 On 4 December, his contract was extended for a further season.

-Londrina
+Later career

 On 6 January 2025, Londrina announced the singing of Alison on a one-year contract.
+He left the club in November, after being a first-choice in their promotion to the Série B and featuring in 36 matches during the year.

+On 8 December 2025, Alison signed for Criciúma, but departed the club the following 5 January.
+The following day, he announced his retirement at the age of 32, alleging "his body asked him to stop" playing.